 How to Enjoy Jimjil-bang

-Before entering the main area where jjimjil-bang facilities are open for both genders, guests will first be guided into a changing room after admission payment.
-Once inside, you will be given with a dry towel, T-shirt, shorts, and a key for storage.
+Before entering the main area where jjimjil-bang facilities are open for both genders, visitors will first be guided into a segregated locker room after paying for admission.
+Once inside, guests will be given with a dry towel, T-shirt, shorts, and a key for storage.
 Usually, jjimjil-bang is divided into the spacious main lobby where everyone can relax and a series of sauna rooms, each built with materials that offer different benefits.

 Bath supplies are not provided, although guests can purchase disposable shampoo, hair conditioner and other bath products at additional cost.
 Take note that although there may be sleeping rooms, visitors will not be provided with blankets or pajamas.
 Additional fees may be charged if guests decide to stay longer than 24 hours.

 Amenities available at jjimjil-bang are far beyond imagination, including snack bars, game rooms, massage chairs, theaters, nail salons and many more.
 Visitors are advised to have some cash on hand as the subsidiary facilities usually require an additional cost and may not accept credit or debit cards as a payment method.

 The most popular subsidiary facilities include the snack bar and the cafeteria.
 Chilled sikhye (sweet rice drink) and roasted eggs are Koreans’ most favorite combination of snacks at jjimjil-bang.